-On April 19, 2017, we entered into an Exchange and Purchase Agreement (the "Purchase Agreement") with WB Gevo, LTD, the holder of our 12.0% convertible senior secured notes due 2017 (such notes, the "2017 Notes" and, such holder, the "Holder"), and Whitebox Advisors LLC, in its capacity as representative of the Holder ("Whitebox").
+On April 19, 2017, we entered into an Exchange and Purchase Agreement (the "Purchase Agreement") with WB Gevo, LTD (such holder, the "Holder"), and Whitebox Advisors LLC, in its capacity as representative of the Holder ("Whitebox"), the holder of our 12.0% convertible senior secured notes due 2017, which were cancelled in connection with the issuance of the 2020 Notes.
 Pursuant to the terms of the Purchase Agreement, the Holder, subject to certain conditions, including approval of the transaction by our stockholders (which was received on June 15, 2017), agreed to exchange all of the outstanding principal amount of the 2017 Notes for an equal principal amount of our newly created 2020 Notes, plus an amount in cash equal to the accrued and unpaid interest (other than interest paid in kind) on the 2017 Notes (the "Exchange").
-On June 20, 2017, we completed the Exchange, terminated the 2017 Notes Indenture and cancelled the 2017 Notes.
-As of March 31, 2019 and December 31, 2018, the outstanding principal on the 2020 Notes, including PIK Interest (as defined and described below), was \$13.8 million and \$13.8 million, respectively.
+On June 20, 2017, we cancelled the 2017 Notes.
+As of June 30, 2019 and December 31, 2018, the outstanding principal on the 2020 Notes, including PIK Interest (as defined and described below), was \$13.9 million and \$13.8 million, respectively.